etnt/raft-cluster-netns/README.md

 - **Resource Efficient**: Reduces resource usage on worker nodes

 **Tailf-HCC configuration includes:**
+- A `hcc.xml` config file is created for each node.
 - L3BGP-style network topology with per-node subnets
 - BGP/Zebra configuration only on manager node
 - Direct routing from worker nodes to manager